 Launch Fedy either from the Terminal by using command:

-Or, open Fedy from the Application launcher or Menu.
+You can also open Fedy from the Application launcher or Dash or Menu.

 The default interface of fedy will look like below:

 As you can see, Fedy interface is very simple!